-Zoe, a director, is provided with a brand new company Mercedes C class Sport Auto costing excess of £39,000.
-Alex, a sales manager, is provided with a five-year old Ford Mondeo worth around £8,000.
+Zoe, a director, is provided with a new company Mercedes C class Sport Auto costing over £39,000.
+Alex, a trainee salesman, is provided with a five-year old Ford Mondeo worth around £4,000.
 Zoe pays tax at 40% and does minimal business mileage, whilst Alex is a basic rate taxpayer and drives over 20,000 business miles annually.
 Rather surprisingly, Zoe's tax cost (despite paying double the tax rate) could well be less than that of Alex.
-This is on the basis that Zoe chooses the plug-in variant of the Mercedes C class - it even comes with a top speed of 155 mph and 0-60 acceleration in 5.7 seconds!
+This is on the basis that Zoe chooses the plug-in variant of the Mercedes C class, which has a low emissions rate - it even comes with a top speed of 155 mph and 0-60 acceleration in 5.7 seconds!

-An employee can make a contribution of up to £5,000 towards the cost of a company car with this being deducted against the list price.
-It might be worthwhile making such a contribution if it means that a car with much lower emissions could be obtained than otherwise would be the case - hybrid variants typically costing a few thousand pound more than normal variants.
+An employee can contribute up to £5,000 towards the cost of a company car, with this being deducted against the list price.
+It might be worthwhile making such a contribution if it means that a car with much lower emissions could be obtained than otherwise would be the case - hybrid variants typically costing a few thousand pounds more than normal variants.